Hoist with his own petard: Ironic reversal

 The speech is a central exemplar of a general theme or pattern in Hamlet: ironic reversal.
 Throughout the play the pattern unfolds repeatedly: his enemies employ a stratagem against Hamlet, but fail, and he then turns the stratagem back on them.
-For instance, when verbally sparring with Claudius in Act 1, Scene 2, Hamlet turns his own words back against him:
+For instance, when verbally sparring with Claudius in act 1, scene 2, Hamlet turns his own words back against him:

 When Claudius invokes their kinship, Hamlet puns on kin—kind; and when Claudius invokes a weather metaphor for a gloomy disposition, Hamlet's counter has three distinct meanings: literally that he is not under a cloud but actually too much in the sun; that Claudius' constant invocation of "son" (which Hamlet puns as "sun") is getting wearisome; and that he feels he spends too much time in the presence of the king ("the sun").
 Similarly in the Closet Scene:

 For each verbal attack by Gertrude, Hamlet counters by turning her own words back at her.
 The plotters' plan was to have Gertrude, his mother, scold him for his antics while Polonius listened from hiding, in the hopes of learning whether Hamlet is truly mad or merely pretending.
-Instead the conversation ends with Polonius dead and Gertrude convinced of Claudius' guilt and her own culpability.
+Instead the conversation ends with Polonius dead and Gertrude convinced of Claudius' guilt and her culpability.

-In order to catch out Hamlet, Claudius and Polonius have Ophelia put on a show for him; whereas Hamlet uses the play-within-the-play The Mousetrap to "catch the conscience of the king".
+To catch out Hamlet, Claudius and Polonius have Ophelia put on a show for him; whereas Hamlet uses the play-within-the-play The Mousetrap to "catch the conscience of the king".
 When Claudius plans to ship Hamlet off to be killed in England, Hamlet manages to thwart him and returns in a larger pirate ship.
-Rosencrantz and Guildenstern are to deliver a letter requesting Hamlet's death, but Hamlet switches it out for one that requests Rosencrantz and Guildenstern's deaths.
+Rosencrantz and Guildenstern are to deliver a letter requesting Hamlet's death but Hamlet swaps it for one that requests Rosencrantz and Guildenstern's deaths.

-In the final scene, Laertes applies poison to his rapier in order to kill Hamlet, but Hamlet ends up killing Laertes with that same poisoned rapier.
-And in the end, he kills Claudius with the same rapier and poisoned wine that were Claudius's intended weapons against Hamlet.
+In the final scene, Laertes applies poison to his rapier to kill Hamlet, but Hamlet ends up killing Laertes with it.
+In the end, he kills Claudius with the rapier and poisoned wine that were Claudius's intended weapons against Hamlet.

-Ironic reversal was well-known in sixteenth-century England, and Elizabethan theatre inherited the tradition from both Latin comedy and Christian thought.
-It was so common as to constitute convention, and an early example is from The Jew of Malta (1589–90): Barabas the Jew lays a trap involving a collapsing floor but falls through it himself and lands in a cauldron he had prepared for stewing Turks.
-In "Ironic Reversal in Hamlet" (1966), Thomas F. Van Laan argues that even further than the general Elizabethan dramatic convention, in Hamlet it is "… central and substantive.
-It lies at the heart of the play's mystery; it constitutes, in fact, a portion of that mystery."
+Ironic reversal was well known in sixteenth-century England and Elizabethan theatre inherited the tradition from Latin comedy and Christian thought.
+It was so common as to constitute convention and an early example is from The Jew of Malta (1589–90): Barabas the Jew lays a trap involving a collapsing floor but falls through it and lands in a cauldron he had prepared for stewing Turks.
+In "Ironic Reversal in Hamlet" (1966), Thomas F. Van Laan wrote that even further than the general Elizabethan dramatic convention, in Hamlet it is "… central and substantive.
+It lies at the heart of the play's mystery; it constitutes, in fact, a portion of that mystery".